build-on-aws/content/posts/optimizing-cost-with-different-data-storage-options/index.md

 1. **Understand requirements:** Analyze data type, growth rate, performance levels, durability, availability, access patterns, and compliance/regulatory needs.

-2. **Determine storage options:** Familiarize yourself with AWS storage services like Amazon S3, Amazon EBS, Amazon EFS, Amazon FSx, and Amazon Glacier.
+2. **Determine storage options:** Familiarize yourself with AWS storage services like S3, EBS, EFS and FSx.
 Understand their strengths and limitations to choose the most suitable service for your needs.
 This blog as acts as a good starting point and its always best practice to refer [official document](https://aws.amazon.com/products/storage/).

 3. **Evaluate performance requirements:** For low-latency persistent block storage, choose Amazon EBS.
-For high-throughput file storage, consider Amazon FSx or EFS.
+For high-throughput file storage, consider Amazon FSx or Amazon EFS.
 Evaluate each service's performance capabilities for your workload demands.

 4. **Evaluate the durability and availability requirements:** Amazon S3 offers 99.999999999% (11 nines) durability and replication across Availability Zones.
 Services like Amazon EBS and Amazon FSx have different characteristics.
 Assess these aspects to ensure data protection and accessibility as needed.

 5. **Consider cost implications:** Review storage costs based on data volume, storage type, data transfer, and additional features.
 Examine pricing models for different services and calculate anticipated costs.
 Consider both upfront and ongoing operational costs to make an informed decision.
-As an example S3 Glacier Deep Archive provides cheapest storage on AWS, but the cost may increase exponentially if data is accessed frequently.
+As an example Amazon S3 Glacier Deep Archive provides cheapest storage on AWS, but the cost may increase exponentially if data is accessed frequently.
 This storage is best suited for long term archival where data is rarely accessed.
 Also, with S3 and EFS you are charged only for amount of data stored where as with EBS you are charged for amount of storage provisioned.

 6. **Security and compliance considerations:** Ensure the chosen storage service meets specific security and compliance requirements.
 AWS offers security features like encryption at rest and in transit, access controls, and compliance certifications.
 Evaluate these features to align with security and compliance needs.
 Example, With S3 Object Lock, you can store objects using a write-once-read-many (WORM) model.
 Object Lock can help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.